gumaerc-testorg/24.150-fall-2023/content/pages/second-essay.md

 ## Prompt 2

-In “Words that Silence?”
+In “Words That Silence?”
 Caroline West writes:

 - Racist hate speech could in principle prevent comprehension in a yet more extreme way: by producing in its audience beliefs that prevent them from recognizing that the speaker has any communicative intentions *at all*.
 While pornography may change audience perceptions of the meaning of women’s utterances in sexual contexts, racist hate speech could, in the extreme case, *remove* it altogether.